RichMorin/superfast-batch-importer/readme.md

 ## Parameters

-* -db-directory graph.db - the graph database directory, a new db will be created in the directory except when `batch_import.keep_db=true` is set in `batch.properties`.
+* -db-directory graph.db - the graph database directory,
+  a new database will be created in the directory, except when `batch_import.keep_db=true` is set in `batch.properties`.

-* -nodes nodes.csv - a comma separated list of *node-csv-files*
+* -nodes nodes.csv - a comma-separated list of *node-csv-files*

-* -rels rels.csv - a comma separated list of *relationship-csv-files*
+* -rels rels.csv - a comma-separated list of *relationship-csv-files*

 #### Optional

 * -config batch.properties - config file for setup
-* -max-cpu 4 - number of CPU's to use
+* -max-cpu 4 - number of CPUs to use
 * -check - consistency check the generated store after import (takes a while)
 * -debug - debug mode

-It is also possible to specify those two file-lists in the config:
+It is also possible to specify the input file-lists in the config:

 ````
 batch_import.nodes_files=nodes1.csv[,nodes2.csv]